sahaSourish/ElevateLabs_Task8/README.md

 # ElevateLabs_Task8

-# Sales Dashboard - Power BI Project
+# Checking Out Sales with Power BI: A Simple Dashboard

-## About the Project

-This is a simple Power BI dashboard project created for a data analyst internship task.
-The goal was to show how sales perform across different regions, product categories, and months.
+## What's This All About?
+This project is about exploring sales data in a simple and visual way using Power BI.
+I wanted to understand how sales perform each month, which regions do best, and what kind of products sell the most.

+## What I Wanted to Know
+- How do sales change month by month?
+- Which regions have the most sales?
+- What categories of products are doing the best?
+- Are there any patterns in sales performance?

 ## Tools Used

-- Power BI
+- Power BI for dashboard creation
-- Microsoft Excel (for data checking)
-- Dataset: Superstore Sales (CSV file)
+- A dataset called superstore_sales.csv

 ## What I Did

-1. Loaded the sales dataset into Power BI.
+1. **Loaded the Data:** I imported the sales data CSV file into Power BI.
-2. Cleaned the data and changed the order date into "Month-Year" format.
+2. **Cleaned It Up:** I changed the date format to “Month-Year” for easier analysis.
-3. Created three visuals:
+3. **Created Visuals:**
-   - A line chart showing sales over time
+   - A line chart showing monthly sales trends
-   - A bar chart showing sales by region
+   - A bar chart comparing sales by region
    - A donut chart showing sales by product category
-4. Added a slicer to filter data by region.
+4. **Added Filters:** I included a slicer so you can filter results by region.
-5. Used colors to highlight high-performing areas.

-## Key Insights
+5. **Used Colors:** I added color highlights to show which regions and categories perform the best.

+## Things I Found Out
-- The West region had the highest sales overall.
+- The **West region** leads in sales most months.
-- Technology products generated the most profit.
+- **Technology** is the top-performing product category.
-- Sales were the highest in November and December.
+- Sales go up a lot in **November and December**, probably due to holiday shopping.
-- The South region showed the lowest sales numbers.
+- The **South region** has lower sales compared to others.

-## Folder Contents
+## What I Learned
+- How to build a clean and easy-to-read dashboard in Power BI
+- How visuals help explain data clearly
+- How filters and slicers let you explore data from different angles
+- How to turn raw sales data into insights

+## What's in the Folder?
-- `Sample.pbix` – The Power BI report file.
+- `Sample.pbix` – The actual Power BI dashboard
-- `superstore_sales.csv` – The dataset used.
+- `superstore_sales.csv` – The raw sales data I used
-- `Insights.txt` – A file containing 3–4 key takeaways from the dashboard.

-## How to View the Dashboard

-You can open the `.pbix` file using Power BI Desktop.

----
+- `Result.pdf` Final look of the dashboard
+- `README.md` – This file you're reading right now!

-Thanks for checking out this project!
+Thanks for taking a look at my project!